 The court’s objective when deciding custody issues is to act in the best interest of the child.
 That takes precedence over all other concerns.

-While the court is interested in hearing all relevant facts regarding custody to determine what is best for the child—children are not allowed to choose where they will live after a divorce.
+While the court wants to hear all relevant facts that pertain to custody in order to determine what is truly best for the child—children are not allowed to choose where they live after a divorce.

-Divorce might feel like a negotiated war, and one of the biggest battles is having to confront the new reality and living situation with your child(ren).
-This new beginning can take some work to polish the scratched surface and make for a smooth transition into a new life with your child(ren)—but it is worth the effort.
+Divorce often feels like a negotiated war.
+One of the biggest battles is having to confront the new reality and living situation with your child or children.
+This new beginning takes some work to polish the scratched surface and make a smooth transition into a new living situation, but it is well worth the effort.